swagkarna/Defeat-Defender-V1.2.0/README.md

 ## Powerfull Batch File To Disable Windows Defender,Firewall,Smartscreen And Execute the payload
 ## Usage :
 ## 1. Edit Defeat-Defender.bat on line number 65 and replace the direct url of your payload
-## 2 Run the Defeat-Defender.bat file .
-It will ask for Admin Permission.If permission Denied The script wont work...
+## 2 Run the script "run.vbs" .
+It will ask for Admin Permission.If permission Granted The script will work Silently without console windows...
 ## 3. After it got admin permission it will disable defender
 ### 1. PUAProtection
 ### 2. Automatic Sample Submission